Richard Milazzo is a critic, curator, publisher, independent scholar and poet.

 Taken from a forthcoming autobiographical text, We Are All Beautifully Damaged, about his education, the author writes: “Basically, I saw my formal education mostly as a way out – of the Housing Projects – and all that went with that.
 At Franklin and Marshall College, I studied the Russian and East European avant-garde with Samuel E. Allen, a Professor of History and a profoundly gay, eloquent, brilliant Black man from Virginia who knew an abundance of languages fluently (among them Russian and French) – many of whose ontological features were not exactly prescribed at the time, those being predominantly the fact that he was gay, Black, from the South, and who was not only outspoken but whose every speech act, from the smallest syllable to the most complex of syntactical utterances, was glamorously orchestrated –, and who I believe may have been among the earliest casualties of AIDS at the very beginning of the ’80s.
 But I believe my truest and deepest education came in the form of picking off the college bookstore shelves any book published by Grove Press and New Directions, but particularly Grove during those four years living in isolation in Lancaster, Pa.
 With the exception of Peter R. Young, a Chinese-American and a librarian at Franklin & Marshall, who was a Vietnam War vet and who eventually became Chief of the Asian Division at the Library of Congress and the best man at my wedding in 1982, and a very few fellows (F&M at the time was an all-boys institution) I can hardly recall, the authors of Grove Press were my closest companions.
 You cannot imagine the honor and pleasure it was, so many years later, for me to become close friends with Barney Rosset, the publisher of Grove Press, a precious friendship that would last for the last twenty or so years of his life.

 “After living in Minneapolis – an absurd thing to do, because it was where Robert Zimmerman was born and John Berryman, the great contemporary sonneteer, who died by throwing himself off a bridge – and Chicago briefly (because I had had enough of New York City, but couldn’t risk not living in a big city), and in Boston for nearly two years (where I ‘lived’ in the Museum of Fine Arts library, studying the history of Modern Art on my own, wrongly disdaining the work of Robert Lowell, who would die only a few years later, in 1977, and favoring instead the more rarefied aesthetic of Rainer Maria Rilke), I graduated from City College of New York, but not without becoming obsessed with Wittgenstein’s broomstick philosophy of cleaning house, and studying still another sonneteer, Guido Cavalcanti (Dante’s sidekick), and writing my thesis on Ezra Pound’s Cantos, despite having studied with Alfred Kazin, whom I admired begrudgingly, having worn his ideology on his sleeve.
 At Columbia University, I audited several courses, unofficially, including one on Celine and depravity taught by Julia Kristeva.
+I had what was an abiding affection for Columbia, even though I knew that it was, along with New York University (whose library I lived in), one of the worst slum lords in the city.”

 “At City University, I studied theories of formal systems relating to logic and allegory with Professors Raymond Smullyan and Angus Fletcher, respectively, although the magical games of chess and mathematics seemed forever to allude me.
 Nevertheless, apart from his anti-semitism and his paranoia, Bobby Fischer’s ‘two pawns to the side’ and Gödel’s incompleteness theorem, like the writings of the pre-Socratics, fueled my imagination, as did Heisenberg’s uncertainty principle at the time.
 (I think they still do.)
 I’m not sure Professor Smullyan was an albino, but his hair and features were as long and white as a snowdrift, and he seemed to come down from a mountain in upstate New York (or some similar god-forsakened place), like Nietszche’s Zarathustra, to teach us, in the world below, in the benighted pornography- and drug-riddled district of 42nd St. and Times Square; and Professor Fletcher’s ideas and speech intonations were so mesmering I hardly noticed how utterly Celtic he was.
 He, too, seemed to have descended from some higher place to instruct us in the mysterious ways of an Unworld.

 In 1982, he began working in New York and internationally as a critic and curator in the art world.
 His exhibitions and critical writings with Collins & Milazzo brought to prominence a whole new generation of artists in the 1980s.
 It was their exhibitions and writings that originally fashioned the theoretical context for a new kind of Conceptual Art they theorized as Post-Appropriation.
 While making the case for this kind of art, they argued against both Neo-Expressionism and Picture Theory art, “the latter, an exceedingly unfashionable thing to do.”
 It was specifically through this post-critical approach, generating “a synthetical post-dialectical condition for art” (see their book [in two volumes], comprised of the lectures they delivered at Yale, Hyperframes: A Post-Appropriation Discourse in Art), that the work of many of the artists associated with what others described simply as Neo-Conceptualism (and still other critics reductively called “Simulationism” and “Neo Geo”) was first brought together – artists such as Ross Bleckner, James Welling, Peter Nadin, Kevin Larmon, Steven Parrino, Richard Prince, Peter Nagy, Sarah Charlesworth, Mark Innerst, Meyer Vaisman, Oliver Wasow, Gretchen Bender, Allan McCollum, Peter Halley, Jonathan Lasker, Haim Steinbach, Jeff Koons, Philip Taaffe, Robert Gober, Not Vital, David Diao, Saint Clair Cemin, and Annette Lemieux.
 In the late 1980s and early 1990s, Collins & Milazzo would support such artists as Sal Scarpitta, Meg Webster, Lawrence Carroll, Vik Muniz, Fabian Marcaccio, and Alessandro Twombly, as part of this Post-Appropriation discourse.
-He would later go on to support the work of Elliot Schwartz, Bill Rice, Michel Frère, and write books and catalogues and curate shows with Malcolm Morley, Robert Longo, Alex Katz, David Salle, William Anastasi, Joel Fisher, Walter Robinson, Mike Bidlo, among others.
+He would later go on to support the work of Elliot Schwartz, Bill Rice, Michel Frère, and write monographs and catalogues and curate one-person shows with Malcolm Morley, Robert Longo, Alex Katz, David Salle, William Anastasi, Joel Fisher, Walter Robinson, Mike Bidlo, among others.

 In the early 1980s, he co-published and co-edited Effects: Magazine for New Art Theory in the East Village, and from 1986 to 1988 he was the American co-editor of Kunstforum (Cologne).
-Among the many publications of those years were Radical Consumption and the New Poverty (New York: New Observations, 1987); Art at the End of the Social (Malmö, Sweden: The Rooseum, 1988); and Hyperframes: A Post-Appropriation Discourse in Art, the lectures they delivered as Senior Critics at Yale University in 1988 and 1989.
-The lectures were originally published in 1989 and 1990 in two volumes in a bilingual English and French edition in Paris, with Editions Antoine Candau (“former banker and infamous underground pornographer”), and became known as the “Green Books.”
+Among the publications of those years were Radical Consumption and the New Poverty (New York: New Observations, 1987); Art at the End of the Social (Malmö, Sweden: The Rooseum, 1988); and Hyperframes: A Post-Appropriation Discourse in Art, the lectures they delivered as Senior Critics at Yale University in 1988 and 1989.
+The lectures were originally published in 1989 and 1990 in two volumes in a bilingual English and French edition in Paris, with Editions Antoine Candau (“former banker and infamous underground pornographer”), which became known as the “Green Books.”
 They were recently reissued in an Italian edition, compiled by GianCarlo Pagliasso and published by Campanotto Editore in Udine, in 2005.
 The third volume of these lectures (in the original English) remains unpublished.
 He co-organized the CHANGE, INC., Benefit for Robert Rauschenberg in New York in 1990, and co-edited An Anthology of Statements Celebrating the Twentieth Anniversary of White Columns for White Columns in 1991.

 He co-curated and curated exhibitions in such galleries and museums as Nature Morte (NY), International with Monument, White Columns, C.A.S.H./Newhouse, Postmasters, Tibor De Nagy, Diane Brown, CEPA (Buffalo, NY), Margo Leavin (Los Angeles, CA), S.L.
-Simpson (Toronto, Canada), American Fine Arts Co., Massimo Audiello, Lia Rumma (Naples, Italy), Galerie Albrecht (Munich, Germany), John Gibson, 303 Gallery, the Rooseum (Malmö, Sweden), Meyers/Bloom (Santa Monica, CA), Greenberg/Wilson, Tony Shafrazi, Fay Gold (Atlanta, GA), The Hopper House, James Danziger, and Alain Noirhomme (Brussels, Belgium), as well as eight exhibitions in collaboration with the Leo Castelli Gallery, including the New Era Space project in 1991, four in collaboration with the Annina Nosei Gallery, eight in collaboration with the Janis Gallery, including 11, rue Larrey at Sidney Janis Gallery, from 1995 and 1997, a project he founded at Janis, and thirteen exhibitions in collaboration with the Emilio Mazzoli Gallery in Modena, Italy.
+Simpson (Toronto, Canada), American Fine Arts Co., Massimo Audiello, Lia Rumma (Naples, Italy), Galerie Albrecht (Munich, Germany), John Gibson, 303 Gallery, the Rooseum (Malmö, Sweden), Meyers/Bloom (Santa Monica, CA), Greenberg/Wilson, Tony Shafrazi, Fay Gold (Atlanta, GA), The Hopper House, James Danziger, and Alain Noirhomme (Brussels, Belgium), as well as eight exhibitions in collaboration with the Leo Castelli Gallery, including the New Era Space project in 1991, four in collaboration with the Annina Nosei Gallery, eight in collaboration with the Janis Gallery, including 11, rue Larrey at Sidney Janis Gallery, from 1995 and 1997, a project he founded at Janis, and fourteen exhibitions in collaboration with the Emilio Mazzoli Gallery in Modena, Italy.
 Interviews with and writings on Collins & Milazzo’s critical and curatorial work have appeared in Artforum, Art in America, ARTnews, Arts Magazine, The Los Angeles Times, Vogue, Artscribe International, Village Voice, Art & Auction, The New York Times, The New Yorker, The New Criterion, II Giornale dell’Arte, The New York Times Magazine, HG, New Art Examiner, Galeries Magazine, Flash Art, La Stampa, among others.

-He has taught, read, or participated in symposia and lectured at the University of Chicago (“‘Donna me prega’: Modern Poetry and Its Context”), Yale University (on Lacan and mathematics), The Maryland Institute and College of Arts, The School of the Museum of Fine Arts (Boston), Tisch School of the Arts (New York University), The Museum of Modern Art (“Contemporary Art in Context”) in New York, The Glassell School of Art (Museum of Fine Arts, Houston, Texas), National Museum of American Art (Smithsonian Institute), Columbia University (New York), Jan van Eyck Akademie (Maastricht, Belgium), The Ghent Academy (Belgium), the High Museum (Atlanta, Georgia), among many others.
+He has taught, read, or participated in symposia and lectured at the University of Chicago (“‘Donna me prega’: Modern Poetry and Its Context”), Yale University (on Lacan and mathematics), The Maryland Institute and College of Arts, The School of the Museum of Fine Arts (Boston), Tisch School of the Arts (New York University), The Museum of Modern Art (“Contemporary Art in Context”) in New York, The Glassell School of Art (Museum of Fine Arts, Houston, Texas), National Museum of American Art (Smithsonian Institute), Columbia University (New York), Jan van Eyck Akademie (Maastricht, Belgium), The Ghent Academy (Belgium), the High Museum (Atlanta, Georgia), the Flow Chart Foundation, among many others.

 He delivered the lecture “Rhetorical Answers: Curating and the Practice of Criticism” at The Meadows School of the Arts, Southern Methodist University, Dallas, Texas, in conjunction with the Lecture Series “Between Art and Life,” in celebration of Robert Rauschenberg’s receiving The Meadows Award for Excellence in the Arts.
 He has also lectured to Sotheby’s “Connoisseurship in Contemporary Art” seminar, and delivered a paper to the symposium, “The Convergence of Art and Philosophy,” with Jean Baudrillard, Joseph Kosuth and Peter Halley, at ICASA, New York University.
 He has also delivered a lecture on the work of Jeff Koons, “Against Interpretation; or, the Decline of Abstraction in Contemporary Sculpture,” at the New York Studio School; a series of six lectures on Philip Taaffe at the Istituto Universitario di Architettura di Venezia; a paper on poetics, “A Poem is Political, How?” at Stony Brook University; and a talk recently at the School of Continuing Education, New York University, entitled “Jeff Koons: Shiny on the Outside, Hollow on the Inside,” which was subsequently published in two parts at hyperallergic (Weekend).
 He has given poetry readings at Beyond Baroque Foundation, Venice, CA.; Cornelia Street Cafe, Bowery Poetry Club, and the Russian Tea Room, in New York; and several other “surrogate readings” – i.e., readings in which the author asked others to read his work in his stead, including at the Fondazione Gesualdo Bufalino, Comiso, Sicily.
 This, even while he is in attendance in the audience, finding the reading of poetry to be “a circus-like, embarrasingly excessive, expression of self.
 Such ordeals, such antics, ought to be limited to the uncoordinated intimacy of the bedroom.”